lightfeed/browser-agent/README.md

 # Serverless Browser Agent ⚡️

-A powerful AI agent that can automatically navigate and interact with serverless web browsers using natural language prompts.
+Use AI to navigate and interact with web browsers in serverless platforms.
 This project is a fork of [HyperAgent](https://github.com/hyperbrowserai/HyperAgent) with additional features for serverless and remote browser support.

 ## Installation